peteroupc/peteroupc.github.io/colorgen.md

   black, white, gray, magenta, pink, red, green, blue, yellow, orange, and brown.

 In general, more than 22 colors (the number of colors in Kelly's list) are hard to distinguish from each other.
-Any application that needs to distinguish more than 22 items should use other means in addition to color (or rather than color) to help users identify them.
+Any application that needs to distinguish many items should use other means in addition to color (or rather than color) to help users identify them.
 (Note that under the [Web Content Accessibility Guidelines 2.0](https://www.w3.org/TR/2008/REC-WCAG20-20081211/), color should generally not be the only means to call attention to information.)